SAP-samples/codejam-cap-llm/exercises/09-implement-job-posting-serivce/README.md

             {
               role: 'user',
               content:
-                ` You are an assistant for HR recruiter and manager.
+                ` You are an assistant for the HR recruiter and manager.
             You receive a user query to create a job posting for new hires.
-            Consider the given context when creating the job posting to include company relevant information like pay range and employee benefits.
+            Consider the given context when creating the job posting to include company-relevant information like pay range and employee benefits.
             The contact details for the recruiter are: Jane Doe, E-Mail: jane.doe@company.com .
             Consider all the input before responding.
             context: ${text_chunk}` + user_query